-Check out some of our favorite shots below!
+Check out our full recap below!

 On a quieter, rainy Thursday afternoon, we stopped by Danny Brown‘s headlining set for Dr. Marten’s Presents at Clive Bar.
 Following up immediately after a performance from Armani White, Danny had the stars out for his March 16 birthday.
 Bringing out JPEGMAFIA to join him for a performance of their latest collaborative single “Lean Beef Patty,” Danny also saw Hannibal Burress in attendance for his set.